 A court can set aside a child support agreement if the agreement was obtained by fraud or undue influence.
-(See chapter 4.3, heading An application to have a court set aside an agreement (section 136))

 A child support agreement can be ended by a later child support agreement which provides for the liability under the earlier agreement to end.
 If an end date isn't specified CSA will end the earlier agreement from the date of the later agreement.